instamatic-dev/instamatic/readme.md

 ## Installation

-The simplest way is to download the portable installation with all libraries/dependencies included: https://github.com/stefsmeets/instamatic/releases.
-Extract the archive, and open a terminal by double-clicking `Cmder.exe`.
+The simplest way is to download the portable installation with all libraries/dependencies included: https://github.com/stefsmeets/instamatic/releases/latest.
+Extract the archive, and open a terminal by double-clicking `start_Cmder.exe`.

-Download the latest release from https://github.com/stefsmeets/instamatic/releases/latest
+Alternatively, the latest development version can always be obtained via:

+    https://github.com/stefsmeets/instamatic/archive/master.zip

+To install:

     pip install -r requirements.txt
     python setup.py install

-Alternatively, the latest development version can always be obtained via:

-    https://github.com/stefsmeets/instamatic/archive/master.zip